puniverse/capsule-maven/README.md

 * `Repositories`: a list of Maven repositories formatted as `URL` or `NAME(URL)`
 * `Allow-Snapshots`: If `true`, allows for SNAPSHOT dependencies (default: `false`)
+* `Managed-Dependencies`: A list of managed dependencies, forcing versions in transitive dependencies *if* they depend on any of these, each formatted as `group:artifact:type:classifier:version`.
+Note that the format is different from that of dependencies.

 ### Actions